jparrett/Amazon_Vine_Analysis/README.md

 Big Machine Learning

 # Overview
 Some of the reviews left on Amazon are written by members of the paid Amazon Vine program.
 This program allows manufacturers and publishers to receive reviews for their products.
 The purpose of this analysis is to determine if there is any bias toward favorable reviews from Vine members.
-SellBy stakeholderswant to understand how this process effects their buisness.
+SellBy stakeholders want to understand how this process effects their business.
 For the purpose of this analysis, the focus is on the reviews in the tools category.

 To begin the analysis the data was first filtered.
 The analysis only looked at items with over 20 reviews.